Listen to this article now

 For that, here are a few tips to help you get it right straight away:

-- Do not use single sheet face masks as most of them contain lots of plastic micro-particles.
-You don’t want that on your skin.
+Do not use single sheet face masks.
+Most of them contain lots of plastic micro-particles and you don’t want that on your skin.

-- Use ingredients you already have at home to make the mask.
-Similarly, use old clean clothes to wipe off the face mask once you’re done.
+Use ingredients you already have at home to make the mask.

 Also, try to relax and meditate while wearing your face mask and gain further benefits.